GENESIS: A Generative Model of Episodic-Semantic Interaction: Discussion

 Our simulations show that GENESIS provides an integrative account of findings from both semantic and episodic memory research, encompassing statistical learning and generalization (semantic), as well as recognition memory, serial recall, gist-based distortions and episodic recombination (episodic).
 Moreover, the model allows us to provide a normative perspective--grounded in rate-distortion theory--on how capacity limitations in the Cortical and Hippocampal VAEs shape the level of detail preserved in episodes and their memorability.
 The ability of GENESIS to capture these diverse phenomena within a single, generative architecture offers a promising step toward an integrative computational theory of declarative memory.

 The GENESIS model introduces at least five elements of novelty compared to traditional frameworks addressing the relationship between semantic and episodic memory, such as the complementary learning systems (CLS) theory.
 First, episodic memories are not formed or recalled independently of semantic memory.
 Instead, the semantic system (Cortical-VAE) provides both the encoder (during memorization) and the decoder (during recall) for episodic representations.
-As shown in our simulations, this architecture allows semantic processing to shape episodic memory formation and retrieval—an interaction not captured by CLS or related models (but see \citep{fayyaz2022model,nagy2025adaptive,nagy2020optimal,spens2025hippocampo}).
+As shown in our simulations, this architecture allows semantic processing to shape episodic memory formation and retrieval—an interaction not captured by CLS or related models (but see \citep{fayyaz2022model,nagy2025adaptive,nagy2020optimal,spens2025hippocampo,jones2026}).
+This perspective is related to Tulving’s serial–parallel–independent (SPI) model \citep{tulving1995organization,tulving2001episodic,tulving1998episodic}, which proposes that perceptual information passes through the semantic system before being encoded in episodic memory.
+However, whereas the SPI model holds that the two systems operate independently during retrieval, in GENESIS episodic recall requires the semantic system.

 Second, the contents of Episodic Memory are not the perceptual items themselves (e.g., images) but their latent embeddings, which must be decoded by the Cortical-VAE to reconstruct the original perceptual items.
-This design aligns with the indexing theory of hippocampal function, which posits that the hippocampus stores pointers to distributed cortical representations rather than full content \citep{teyler1986hippocampal,teyler2007hippocampal}, diverging from the assumptions of CLS and related theories.
+This design aligns with the indexing theory of hippocampal function, which posits that the hippocampus stores pointers to distributed cortical representations rather than full content \citep{teyler1986hippocampal,teyler2007hippocampal}, diverging from computational models that encode perceptual inputs in episodic components (e.g., the Hopfield network in \citep{spens2024generative}).